heavyhalogen/RD_value_flat/Readme.txt

 The Raman shift should be in cm-1.
 Currently, it does not work for nm.
 In the paper from Grützner and Bureau a 514.5 nm laser has been applied.

+Version 1.1 allows to save the normalized data in a new .txt file.